There is an urgent shortage of organ donors in the UK, and sadly hundreds of people

 Shivum joined JHOD after the sudden passing of his father in 2019.
 The family decided to donate his organs without having previously spoken to him about it.
 Since then, 32-year-old Shivum, has actively worked with JHOD and the NHS Blood & Transplant to spread the word and share the family’s story encouraging everyone to have that conversation.
 He has spoken at many events, featured in radio & TV campaigns and continues to passionately spread the message to help save lives.

 Pinky is currently the National Sampark Secretary of the National Hindu Students’ Forum (UK), the largest Hindu student movement outside of Bharat.
 Founded 29 years ago, NHSF (UK) is active in almost half of all universities in the UK and reaches over 10,000 students annually through its activities.
-She is also a final year medical student at King’s College London and interested in Transplant Surgery.
+She recently qualified as a doctor from King’s College London and interested in Transplant Surgery.

 Manhar is a professional engineer and has a master’s degree in Industrial Management.
 He has coordinated several organ donation projects, raising awareness of the need for living organ donation within the Jain community.
 He established Jain Samaj Leicester in 1973 and has been Chairman of Vanik Council since 1995.
 He has run Jainism courses and Jain chaplaincy service in hospitals.
 For his service to the Jain community, he has been presented with the OneJain Lifetime Achievement award in 2018.